beast/android-opencv-scan-doc/README.md

 # android-opencv-scan-doc
 Auto crop documents in a scanned image or photo with OpenCV.
+Inspired by 'https://github.com/daisygao/ScannerLite/' OpenCV will be in JAVA and no OpenCVManager is needed.

-OpenCV will be in JAVA and no OpenCVManager is needed.
+# Installation

-This is Work in Progress
+Simply in